 By pamphyila from Los Angeles, CA

 Want to send nice old-fashioned cards - either e-cards or paper ones?
-Right now Dover Publishing has great Halloween images!
-They also have great images on their sample site.
-I think I am going to print one up for my front door!
+Go to www.doverpublishing.com.
+Right now they have great Halloween images!

 Ecards from Amazon.